-According to the Knight Frank Luxury Investment Index 2025, luxury watches delivered a 1.7% appreciation in 2024 and an extraordinary 125% increase over the past decade, outperforming many traditional investments including equities and commodities.
+According to the Knight Frank Luxury Investment Index 2026, luxury watches delivered 1.7% appreciation in 2024 and an extraordinary 125% increase over the past decade.
+That’s a track record that outperforms many traditional investments, including equities and commodities.

-Within this growing market, IWC Schaffhausen has launched one of the most intriguing developments in luxury watch collecting: their comprehensive “IWC.
-Curated.” restored vintage watch program that’s attracting serious attention from both passionate collectors and investment-focused buyers.
+Within this growing market, IWC Schaffhausen has launched one of the most intriguing developments in luxury watch collecting.
+Their comprehensive “IWC.
+Curated.” restored vintage watch program is drawing serious attention from both passionate collectors and investment-focused buyers who want heritage with a safety net.

-This initiative represents more than just restoration services—it’s creating authenticated, certified vintage timepieces that offer the heritage and craftsmanship appeal of original vintage watches while providing the security and reliability that modern collectors demand.
+This initiative goes well beyond restoration services.
+What IWC is actually building is a category of authenticated, certified vintage timepieces that give you the heritage and craftsmanship appeal of original vintage watches, paired with the security and reliability that today’s collectors demand.

 Restored IWC Watches: Investment Potential